finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Click on play area to close card stack viewer

 ## Active Sprint
+- Game-Play: Create Stack when cards go to same location in snaptogrid
+- Game-Play: Remove Stack when last Card is removed from Stack
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card
-- Game-Play: Remove Stack when last Card is removed from Stack
+- Game-Play: Combine Stacks when dropped on each other
 - Game-Play: Overlap Cards in Stack Viewer
 - Game-Play: Variable number of faces for Dice (other than 6)
-- Game-Play: Press and hold or right-click on Playable for Context Menu
+- Game-Play: Press and hold or right-click on Dice and Cards for Context Menu
 - Bug-Fixes: Multiplayer/Networking

 ## Backlog